WordPress/create-block-theme/readme.txt

 - First follow the general troubleshooting steps above.
 - Please make sure you `WP_DEBUG` setting in your `wp-config.php` file is set to `false` like this: `define( 'WP_DEBUG', false );`.
-- If you have PHP files added to your theme check they are not including PHP close tags `?>` at the end of the file.
-If they are, remove them.
+- If your theme includes PHP files, ensure those files do **not** use PHP closing tags `?>` at the end of the file.
+If they do, remove them.

 == Changelog ==